-The UVee Clean is one such device, and it’s specially designed for at-home use with sex toys.
+The UVee Clean is a remarkable device.
+It’s specially designed for at-home use with sex toys.

-The UVee Clean is a 3-in-1 sanitization, charging and storage unit for sex toys (but it can also be used with other appropriately sized objects, such as TV remotes and smartphones – both of which see a lot of bacterial action).
+The UVee Clean is a 3-in-1 cleaning, charging, and storage unit for sex toys (but it can also be used with other appropriately sized objects, such as TV remotes and smartphones – both of which see a lot of bacterial action).

-The UVee Clean sanitizes objects using patented UV-C light technology, and it charges and keeps them locked up while it does so – making it the perfect sex toy hygiene solution.
+The UVee Clean purifies objects using patented UV-C light technology, and it charges and keeps them locked up while it does so – making it the perfect sex toy hygiene solution.